National Industries Park

 The Dubai National Industries Park (NIP), formerly known as Dubai Techno Park (DTP), is an industrial park in Dubai, United Arab Emirates.
 It is a UAE mainland zone and was established in 2002.
 It is part of DP World UAE and covers 21 square kilometres.

 History

 National Industries Park, a part of DP World UAE, was started as a specific industrial leaseable land zone in 2003.
-The whole development covers an area of 21000000 sqm of land, with over 300 small and medium enterprises calling it home.
+The development covers an area of 21000000 sqm of land, with over 300 small and medium enterprises calling it home.
 National Industries Park is situated within the logistics and industrial sector of Dubai.
 Its close proximity to the port of Jebel Ali, being part of the Logistics Corridor, easy access to Al Maktoum International Airport, and access to the national highways are claimed to be advantageous.